 Of course, these comprehensive policies usually incur higher premiums, but, as the saying goes, you get what you pay for.

 If your dog has any pre-existing or chronic medical conditions, you are not going to be covered for that condition with most insurers.
 This can include any symptoms or behaviour changes that you or your vet notice, and any illnesses or injuries which develop from those changes.

-However, Bought By Many has launched the only policy on the market that covers pre-existing conditions (but not chronic conditions) that your pet has experienced in the past two years.
+However, Bought By Many has launched the only policy on the market that covers pre-existing conditions.
+Our main exclusion is that we do not cover conditions experienced in the three months before a policy starts.
 Find out more about our cover here.

 Some policies, like VetsMediCover, do cover some existing conditions, providing your pet has not shown any symptoms of or received treatment for the condition for at least 2 years.
 Always double check this with your provider though, and make sure you declare all conditions fully and accurately to avoid invalidating your policy.